IncreaseCard/checkout-lite-example/readme.md

-# This is a very is a very simple implementation of Increase Pay Checkout Lite
+# This is a very simple implementation of Increase Pay Checkout Lite
 ## The Checkout Lite will allows checkout customization by only taking care of the subscription payment method.

 ## 💡 Requirements